loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What can I do to help remove obstacles?
+- What can I do to help you achieve you current goals and priorities?

-- What is the biggest challenge you are currently facing?
-How can I help with that?

-- What is the percentage of my involvement in your daily tasks?
-Would you prefer more or less?
+- Do you feel you’re getting enough feedback?
+Why/why not?

+- I’ve noticed that our last several 1-on-1s have stayed pretty surface.
+What are your honest impressions of this meeting?
+What could we be doing differently or better?

 ## Career development

-- Do you have the tools you need to reach your goals?

-- What’s one thing we could do today to help you with your long term goals?

-- What areas of your job do you find difficult that getting better skills at would help?
+- Imagine it’s two years from now, and things have gone well: What has been your role in that?
+What does your role look like?

+- What kind of training or experience would be most helpful to you right now?

+- How do you think about your progress on your big goals?
+What needs to be done to move towards the goals?
+What can we do to help?

 ## Conversation starters

-- What have you been doing for fun lately?

-- Hey, what’s going on?

-- What do you like to do in your free time?
-What are your hobbies?
+- Tell me about your family/weekend/ activities?

+- Tell me about your week – what’s it been like?

+- If they have children: How is [name of child] doing?
+(Ask something related to their age like starting school, playing sports, or other interests.)

 ## Job satisfaction

-- What do you feel like you're learning from this project?
+- In our last 1-on-1 you mentioned that you’d like to grow in X — how has that been going?

 - What interests you about the project(s) you’re currently working on, and why?

-- In our last 1-on-1 you mentioned you were frustrated by X and wanted to try Y as a solution.
-How has that been going?
+- What did you like most/least about that?

 ## Other

+- If you had millions of dollars, what would you do every day?

+- How are things going for you outside of work?

 - What’s one thing we could change about work for you that would improve your personal life?

-- As a kid, what did you want to be when you grew up?

-- What would you be doing right now if we weren’t having this meeting?
-How do you feel about being taken away from that task?

 ## Team and company

-- What part of your job do you wish you didn’t have to do?

-- What do you do when you get stuck on something?
-What is your process of getting unstuck?
-Who is the team member you turn to for help?
+- What’s one thing we should change about how our team works together?

-- What would you like to see change here?
-Why do you say that?
+- Do you feel adequately supported by other team members?
+What makes you say that?

+- Where do you think we can do better?

 ## Work-life

-- What about work is frustrating?

-- What stands in your way?
+- What suggestions do you have?

-- What areas of your work are you confident about?
+- What part of your work routine do you find is working best?
+What area do you want to improve?

+- What part of the day do you have the most energy and focus?
+When do you have the least?
+What changes could we make to your work schedule to accommodate this?

 <!-- end of questions -->
 ### Key Updates 🔑